Visualize real-time sensor data from Azure IoT Hub using Power BI

 Under Job Topology, click Outputs.

-In the Outputs pane, click Add, and then enter the following information:
+In the Outputs pane, click Add and Power BI, and then enter the following information:

 Output alias: The unique alias for the output.